 Businesses found in violation of the policy will receive a written warning from the City of Portland.

-If the business does not come into compliance, fines for each container in the right-of-way are $200 for the first violation, $400 for the second, and $600 for any subsequent violation in the same calendar year.
+If the business does not come into compliance, fines for each container in the right-of-way are $200 for the first month, $400 for the second month, and $600 for every month after.

 Report an out-of-compliance business